Tidal Lagoon Sluice Gate Timing Calculator

 • Turbine efficiency: the fraction of hydraulic energy converted into electricity.

-The timing estimate comes from a simple volume-over-flow relationship.
-Total discharge is the number of gates multiplied by the flow through each gate.
-If the lagoon must exchange volume V, and the total gate capacity is NQg, then the open time is:
+The tidal lagoon timing estimate is a simple volume-over-discharge calculation.
+Total discharge equals gate count multiplied by average flow per gate.
+If the lagoon must exchange volume V, and the total capacity is NQg, then the open time is:

 t = V N Qg